 - 1. It is important that you check your e-mail regularly (everyday) because I occasionally give hints or corrections to homework assignments via e-mail.
 This is also the best way to communicate with the class outside of the classroom. - 2.
-I expect every one of you to hold to the highest standard of personal conduct and integrity... that means you will not cheat on tests or programs.
-Cheating may result in you being dropped from the class with an F. That doesn't mean you can't help others with their programs; everyone will at some time struggle and need assistance from fellow students.
-But simply giving someone your source code to copy isn't going to help either of you.
-Warning: Students who "work together" (write one program and each make a copy) on a homework or lab are in danger of having one grade divided between them.
-Homework and labs are individual assignments and are the responsibility of the individual.
-Only the projects can be written in pairs.
+I expect every one of you to hold to the highest standard of personal conduct and integrity.
+Cheating in all its forms is inconsistent with Christian faith and practice and will result in sanctions up to and including dismissal from the class with a failing grade.
+Homework should be completed individually (not in teams or pairs).
+One thing that you should never do is give someone your source code... this often leads to cheating.
 Come by during office hours (or we'll arrange a time) for assistance on programs.
 Also take advantage of the tutor who will be available several times a week. - 3.
 I expect you to adhere to the dress code as spelled out in the Student Handbook.
-This includes (men) removing caps while in class. - 4.
+This includes men removing caps while in class. - 4.
 There is no food or drink prohibited in the lab.
-This is expensive equipment and carpeting that is easily spoiled by an accident. - 5.
+The lab has expensive equipment and carpeting that is easily spoiled by an accident. - 5.
 Lab computers may be used during class to take notes and write programs.
 They may not be used for any other purpose including instant messaging, e-mail, surfing the Web, Facebook, games, etc. Students who break this rule will not be allowed to use the lab computers. - 6.
 Silence your cell phones.